mukatee/pypro/README.md

 ---------

-I built these to learn some Python and to have simple and easy means to collect performance related statistics both for the systems where I run my code, and for network devices in a test environment.
+I built these to learn some Python and to have simple and easy means to collect performance related statistics both for the systems where I run my code, and for network devices in a larger network test environment.
-Then I added options to stream the data to various "big data" tools such as Elasticsearch and Kafka.
+Then I added options to stream the data to various "big data" tools such as Elasticsearch and Kafka to provide support for analytics for a larger system.
+And to learn the tools myself..

 Installation
 ------------